Tenoke/jekyll-blog/_posts/2019-03-22-add-layers.markdown

 ---
 layout: post
 title:  "Adding Layers to the middle of a pre-trained network whithout invalidating the weights"
-subtitle: "Using Tensorflow 2.0 and Google Collab"
+subtitle: "Using Tensorflow 2.0 and Google Colab"
 permalink: blog/add-layers/

 ---